-Another way of thinking about quantum randomness is in terms of the supposedly (that is, relative to the axioms) 'indeterministic' generation process.
-Particular single outcomes are thought of as occurring without deterministic cause, quasi ex nihilo.
-In theological terms, such outcomes are by creatio continua.
-Thereby, the 'measurement of the outcome' is postulated to come about in a quantum formalism based on an evolution that one-to-one permutes the state (which consequently has a unique history), an ambivalence (Everett 1957, p.
-454) which is protected through orthodoxy.
+Another way of thinking about quantum randomness is in terms of the - supposedly (that is, relative to the axioms) "indeterministic" generation process.
+Particular single outcomes are thought of as occurring without deterministic cause; quasi ex nihilo.
+In theological terms such outcomes are by creatio continua.
+Thereby the "measurement of the outcome" is postulated to come about in a quantum formalism based on an evolution that one-to-one permutes the state (which consequently has a unique history); an ambivalence [32, p.
+454] which is protected through orthodoxy.

-Very often, it is also not explicitly disclosed how exactly such random sequences are generated and where the randomness resides-would, for instance, a source of photons impinging on 2 detectors qualify as a beam splitter?-not to mention the fact that lossless beam splitters are represented by one-to-one unitary transformations, that is, merely permuting the state, let alone the method of normalization of the unbiased raw signals.
+Very often, it is also not explicitly disclosed how exactly such random sequences are generated and where the randomness resides - would, for instance, a source of photons impinging on two detectors qualify as beam splitter? - not to mention the fact that lossless beam splitters are represented by one-to-one unitary transformations, that is, merely permuting the state; let alone the method of normalization of the unbiased raw signals.

+IV.
 QUANTUM CRYPTOGRAPHY

-Regarding cryptography, the Quantum Manifesto mentions 2 goals.
-One is a medium-term goal: to "enable secure communication between distant cities via quantum networks, which enhance information security and make eavesdropping impossible" (de Touzalin et al. 2016, p.
-17); and one is a long-term goal: to "create a secure and fast quantum internet connecting the major cities in Europe using quantum repeaters running quantum communication protocols" (de Touzalin et al. 2016, p.
-18).
+With regards to cryptography, the Quantum Manifesto mentions two goals; one medium-term: "Enable secure communication between distant cities via quantum networks, which enhance information security and make eavesdropping impossible" [1, p.
+17]; as well as one long-term: "Create a secure and fast quantum internet connecting the major cities in Europe using quantum repeaters running quantum communication protocols."
+[1, p.
+18]

-Contrary to publicized claims, quantum cryptography is insecure and can be successfully cryptanalyzed through man-in-the-middle attacks, that is, by compromising both quantum and (public) classical communication lines (cf. references in Svozil

-2006 for a 'demonstration' using Viennese chocolate balls).
-This is a well-known fact which is already explicitly mentioned in the original paper by Bennett & Brassard (1984), as follows: "The need for the public (non-quantum) channel in this scheme to be immune to active eavesdropping can be relaxed if Alice and Bob have agreed beforehand on a small secret key, which they use to create Wegman-Carter authentication tags [WC] for their messages over the public channel."
+Contrary to publicized claims, quantum cryptography is insecure and can be successfully cryptanalyzed through man-in-the-middle attacks, that is, by compromising both quantum and (public) classical communication lines (cf. Ref.
+[33] for a "demonstration" using Viennese chocolate balls).
+This is a well known fact which is already explicitly mentioned in the original paper by Bennett and Brassard [34] as follows: "The need for the public (non-quantum) channel in this scheme to be immune to active eavesdropping can be relaxed if Alice and Bob have agreed beforehand on a small secret key, which they use to create Wegman-Carter authentication tags [WC] for their messages over the public channel."

-Alas, the consequences of the cryptanalytic capacities that can be deployed through non-immune classical channels are more devastating than they first may appear because quantum cryptography is often seen as a remedy for non-immune, and thus compromised, public classical channels.
-However, to prove 'unconditional security' of quantum cryptography, it has to be assumed that the public classical channel is immune (thus the necessity of classical authentication).
-As a consequence, one is relegated to 'growing' an initial key at best; but key growing might be perceived as merely a gradual improvement over classical methods, since the identities of the communicating parties still need to be checked by classical authentication.
+Alas, the consequences of the cryptanalytic capacities that can be deployed through non-immune classical channels are more devastating than they first may appear.
+Because quantum cryptography is often seen as a remedy for non-immune, and thus compromised, public classical channels.
+However, in order to prove "unconditional security" of quantum cryptography, it has to be assumed that the public classical channel is immune (thus the necessity of classical authentication).
+As a consequence, one is relegated to "growing" an initial key at best; but key growing might be perceived as merely a gradual improvement over classical methods, since the identities of the communicating parties still need to be checked by classical authentication.

 In short, if a classical channel is not compromised, no quantum cryptography is required.
-Since quantum cryptography protocols such as the one mentioned earlier presuppose an immune classical channel, they can be compromised if the classical channel is compromised.
+And since quantum cryptographic protocols such as the one mentioned earlier presuppose an immune classical channel, they can be compromised if the classical channel is compromised.

-This simple fact is often 'taken for granted' and not mentioned in proofs of 'unconditional security of quantum cryptography,' even in authoritative reviews of the subject.
+This simple fact is often "taken for granted" and not mentioned in proofs of "unconditional security of quantum cryptography;" even in authoritative reviews of the subject.
 As a consequence, those proofs are correct relative to the absence of tampering with the classical channel.